pooja-bhavani/github-actions/README.md

 Job 2 → Deploy

 Deploy should run only on main.
-If any changes are make in feature or any other branches you don’t want to execute the deploy job.
+If any changes are made in a feature or any other branches, you don’t want to execute the deploy job.

 ---